hamishdickson/nlp-book/book/haskell.md

 You may ask why we chose Haskell as the main programming language for this book, rather than a more mainstream language.
 During our own experiences developing natural language processing tools, we noticed that very many natural language processing tasks are relatively straightforward data transformations.
 Haskell is a language that is exceptionally good at data transformations.
 First of all, because it has higher order functions (functions that take functions as an argument) that traverse lists, sets, mappings, etc. Second, Haskell makes it easy to construct more complex transformations out of simple transformations.

 Although this book does not provide a full introduction to the Haskell programming language, we try to cover Haskell concepts extensively when required.
-If you require more background on certain concepts, we recommend you to consult the free book <a href="http://learnyouahaskell.com/">Learn Haskell for Great Good!
+If you require more background on certain concepts, we recommend you to consult the free book [Learn Haskell for Great Good!](http://learnyouahaskell.com/)

 ## 2.1 Haskell isn't your typical language